ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-edit-segments-policies.md.md

 After you have [defined information barrier policies](information-barriers-policies.md), you might need to make changes to those policies.
 Use this article as a guide for making changes to user segments or policies for information barriers.

+> [!IMPORTANT]
+> To perform the tasks described in this article, you must be assigned an appropriate role, such as one of the following:<br/>- Microsoft 365 Enterprise Global Administrator<br/>- Office 365 Global Administrator<br/>- Compliance Administrator<br/>- IB Compliance Management (this is a new role!)<p>To learn more about prerequisites for information barriers, see [Prerequisites (for information barrier policies)](information-barriers-policies.md#prerequisites).<p>Make sure to [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).

 ## Stop a policy application

 If, after you have started applying information barrier policies, you want to stop those policies from being applied, use the following procedure.
 Keep in mind that it will take approximately 30-35 minutes for the process to begin.